basiliscos/dot-files/articles/rotor-v0.14.md

 }
 ~~~

-will output something like:
+It will output something like:

 ~~~
 actor-2 due to supervisor shutdown has been requested by supervisor <- actor-1 due initialization failed (context)        (context)          (error-code)                       (context)       (error code)
 ~~~

-Together with actor identity, this feature brings more diagnostic tools to developers, who use [rotor](https://github.com/basiliscos/cpp-rotor).
+Along with actor identity, this feature brings more diagnostic tools to developers, who use [rotor](https://github.com/basiliscos/cpp-rotor).